easter-eat-ser/Haystack/README.md

 This project is entirely open, because there's really no point to hiding progress behind fake walls.

 Tools:
-	- Blender 4.2 Stable LTS or earlier
+	- Blender 4.2 Stable LTS or earlier (not a really big deal, as long as you keep compatiblity with 4.2)
-	- Godot v4.3 Stable
+	- Godot v4.3 Stable (mobile graphics because the z-fighting on Compatibility is horrible)

+we have a discord.... https://discord.gg/PC5xvQgyJh